readthedocs/sphinx-autoapi/README.rst

     dnu commands install docfx

 By default, ``docfx`` will output metadata files into the ``_api`` path.
-You can configure which path to output files into using a ``docfx.json`` file in your project's repository.
-Here's an example from the ASP.NET docs:
+You can configure which path to output files into by setting the path in your `docfx configuration file`_ in your project's repository.
+For example:

 .. code:: json

     {
+      ...
       "metadata": [{
-        "src": [{
-          "files": [
-            "aspnet/identity/src/\*\*/project.json"
-          ],
-          "exclude": [
-            "aspnet/testing/src/Microsoft.AspNet.Testing/\*"
-          ]
-        }],
+        ...
         "dest": "docs/_api",
-        "force": "true",
-        "raw": "true"
+        ...
       }]
     }